yclas/guides/docs/Features-custom-fields.md

 # Custom fields

-Read this [guide](Custom-fields.md) that has all of the infromation regarding custom fields.
-There are  **3 types of fields**  that can be added to your advertisements.
+This features offers **3 types of fields**  that can be added to your advertisements.

 1.  **Standard**: mandatory and not changeable.
 It includes:
 *title,* *category* and *description*